mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.2/index.md

 ### DC/OS Fixed and Improved Issues
 DC/OS 2.1.2 fixes the following issues:

-- When resolv.conf is updated the logs show a diff in addition to the new contents.
+- When resolv.conf is updated, the logs now display a diff in addition to the new contents to assist troubleshooting.
 (COPS-6411)
 - Allow disabling Calico overlay by setting `calico_enabled` to `false`.
 (COPS-6451)
 - During upgrade, all services are stopped in one systemctl command, to ensure correct order.
 (COPS-6512)
 - Reset Docker start limit if it fails during reboot.
 (D2IQ-72103)